Granny’s Pancakes Recipe – A Scottish Teatime Classic

 Why is my batter lumpy?

-Get your griddle pan nice and hot to begin with but then reduce the temperature to a medium heat.
+Get your frying pan – or griddle pan – nice and hot to begin with but then reduce the temperature to a medium heat.
 This will allow for a more even, browned finish.
 You’ll notice lots of tiny bubbles forming and want to wait until most of them have popped – you’ll pick up your own timing on this once you’ve flipped a couple.
 The first pancake is never very pretty, and might even be a bit burnt, so don’t be dissuaded!
-Whatever you do, don’t press the pancake down with your spatula – I used to do this all the time when I was little to speed up the cooking process, but it creates a flat, dense result.

 Which toppings are best?